 - Use a rollup 2m J-pole from N9TAX or Fong for the truly tough radio circuits.

 There isn’t much that’s going to beat an efficient vertical dipole hanging in a tree.
 A case can be made to slide one of the MFJ 1/2 waves into your backpack to give your HT a slightly better punch for challenging situations.
-It’s cheap insurance at $16, but its 500mW power limit is mighty pathetic in the age of multi-watt HTs.
-The Diamond 5/8th wave HT antenna is likely the better choice for the “go to” antenna/signal boost.
+It’s cheap insurance at $16.
+The Diamond 5/8th wave HT antenna is another choice for the “go to” antenna/signal boost.